TEMPLE578/ObsidianGitSync/Economics.md

 Theory: a statement or set of related statements about cause and effect, action and reaction

 Model: formal statement of theory, can be drawn and is usually mathematical statement
-- Most common way pdf expr
+- Most common way pdf expressing
 Variable: A measure that can change form time to time or from observation to observation